Difference Between Gophers, Moles, and Voles

 Vole In Wild

-Voles are commonly known as meadow mice, like field mice they have a small eyes, black-to-gray-brown fur, compact bodies, and a tail with non-visible fur.
-The only visible difference between a vole and mouse is that it will have a smaller tail than a field mouse.
+Voles are commonly known as meadow mice.
+Like field mice, they have small eyes, black-to-gray-brown fur, compact bodies, and a tail with non-visible fur.
+The only visible difference between a vole and a mouse is that a vole will have a smaller tail than a field mouse.

-To differentiate voles from moles, their eyes will be more easy to see than a moles, but a shorter tail and longer fur in comparison.
-They will also be smaller than a gopher and mole, measuring between 5 to 8 inches long
+To differentiate voles from moles, their eyes will be easier to see than moles, but they have a shorter tail and longer fur.
+They will also be smaller than a gopher and mole, measuring 5 to 8 inches long.

 Tunnel & Mound Inspection